Wanyjok, South Sudan

 Wanjok (also known as Wanyjok) is a town in the Aweil East County, Republic of South Sudan.

 History

-Formerly Wanyjok was the state of Northern Bahr El Gazhel.
+Wanyjok is in the state of Northern Bahr El Ghazal.
 It became the capital of the new state, Aweil East, when the president Salva Kiir created new states in South Sudan.
+It is again part of Northern Bahr el Ghazal since 2020.

 Educational people

 The following people are the most regarded in the state: